Making a disclosure

 - your previous disclosure was in the ‘careless behaviour without significant consequences’ category.

-For more details of making a qualifying disclosure, see the Code of Practice for Revenue audit and other Compliance Interventions.
+For more details of making a qualifying disclosure, see Chapter 2 Code of Practice for Revenue Compliance Interventions.

 Next: Disclosure of foreign income and assets